jamesrswift/springer-spaniel/template/main.typ

 Please note that the first line of text that follows a heading is not indented, whereas the first lines of all subsequent paragraphs are.

+#figure(
+  caption: [If the width of the figure is less than 7.8 cm use the `sidecaption` command to flush the cpation on the left side of the page.
+If the figure is positioned at the top of the page, align the subcaption to the top of the figure -- to achieve this, you simply need to use the optional argument [t] with the `sidecaption` command], block(stroke: 0.75pt, height: 5cm, width: 100%)
+) <fig:full>

 For typesetting numbered lists we recommend to use the enumerate environment -- it will automatically rendered in line with the preferred layout.

 + Livelihood and survival mobility are oftentimes outcomes of uneven socioeconomic development.